Charley's War: Major characters

 The veteran Platoon-Sgt, Ole Bill is one of the very few who makes it all the way through the war with Bourne, more or less in one piece.
 An old pre-war Regular soldier, he was one of the BEF's 'Old Contemptibles' who fought at Mons in August 1914.
-Burly, loud, fond of a drink and seemingly indestructable, Bill's roaring voice and courage help Charley and his fellows out of trouble time and time again.
+Burly, loud, fond of a drink and seemingly indestructible, Bill has a roaring voice and courage that help Charley and his fellows out of trouble time and time again.